5 Things to Know About Saving Money

 In today’s economy saving money is an important skill.
 Our economy is in a constant state of flux, and finding a dependable job you can throw yourself into in the long term is no longer as simple as it was for previous generations.
 Because of that, learning all there is to know about saving is more important than ever.

 Saving is a complicated skill that many people spend all their lives trying and failing to master.
 Thousands of books have been written on the subject and more methods than there are diets.
 It can feel overwhelming to step into the stream of that discourse, and so today we’ve gathered 5 fundamental principles of savings that every American should know.

 One of the most important things to realize about saving money is that you don’t have to cut massive portions of your life off to spend less.
 A dollar a day is $365 a year, and five a day is $1,825.

 Where can those little cuts and savings come from?
 Some of the most common little expenses people cut out when trying to save money are vices like drinking or cigarettes (which you should for your health anyway), eating out, getting coffee every morning, and playing the lottery.
 All are small expenses that nonetheless nip away at your bank account, and over a long period stack up into big headaches.

 2. Don’t Let It Sit

 How do you avoid ‘losing’ money in savings?
 Easy.
 You invest.
 Most people opt for putting their savings into retirement options like a 401k or index fund.
-These are strong long term options, but on the lower end of potential rewards.
-More risky, but profitable, investment options include real estate and playing the stock market.
-Both are more time intensive than simply sticking money in a retirement account, but not prohibitively so if you really want the most bang from your (saving) buck.
+These are strong long term options but on the lower end of potential rewards.
+Riskier, but profitable, investment options include real estate and playing the stock market.
+Both are more time-intensive than simply sticking money in a retirement account, but not prohibitively so if you really want the most bang from your (saving) buck.

 3. It Isn’t Taxable